erinknowles0501/koii-task-test/README.md

 ## Editing the parameters

-The target number, maximum mutation percentage, and maximum gene value are all defined in `/src/constants`.
+The number of parents to start with, target number, maximum mutation percentage, and maximum gene value are all defined in `/src/constants`.

+Generally, you'll want more starting parents and low-ish max mutation percentage - otherwise, they'll quickly get to the general area of your target number, but then skip around for a long time.

 ## Testing